 A food bank, like Food Bank of the Rockies, is a large, centralized resource that acquires and distributes food and necessities to smaller, direct service-only Hunger Relief Partners, which are food pantries.
-Many food banks, again like Food Bank of the Rockies, also have programs that directly distribute to those in need.
+Many food banks, again, like Food Bank of the Rockies, also have programs that directly distribute to those in need.
 If it’s helpful, you can think of food banks as distribution centers and food pantries as corner stores.
 The former offers large-scale efficiencies and impact, and partners with the latter to deliver much-needed food and necessities at a hyperlocal level.

 We procure food and necessities from a variety of sources, including a robust grocery rescue program, which reduces food waste while providing quality food for people in need.
 We also receive direct contributions from partners throughout the food industry, from farmers to restaurants.
 A smaller but still sizeable portion of our food is purchased using donated funds and other means of foundational support.
-And because we can purchase food in bulk quantities at wholesale prices, we can make that funding go further, providing about the equivalent of four meals for every dollar.
+And because we can purchase food in bulk quantities at wholesale prices, we can make that funding go further, providing about the equivalent of three meals for every dollar.

 We are strident stewards of the funding and support that is so generously provided by our community and partner organizations, and we strive for maximum transparency by offering our financial statements for all to see.